Aug 2021 - current | Specially-appointed associate professor

 Jul-Sep 2016 | Adjunct associate professor

-Under these intermittent, temporally-flexible appointments, he has been funded by the World Research Hub Initiative (WRHI) program and remains an affiliated member of the research group of Prof. Yasuharu Koike.
-He focuses on developing new robotic and brain-computer interface (BCI) systems, while also doing collaborative research on many other topics related to complex systems and non-linear electronics.
+Under these intermittent, temporally-flexible appointments, he has been funded by the World Research Hub Initiative (WRHI) program, an affiliated member of the research group of Prof. Yasuharu Koike and is now with the lab of Prof. Hiroyuki Ito.
+Initially, he focused on developing new robotic and brain-computer interface (BCI) systems, whereas presently the focus is on complex systems and non-linear electronics, especially coupled oscillators.

 Accomplishments in these positions include: